Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 56.5 points in seven of 12 games this season.
+- Nevada has combined with its opponents to score more than 56.5 points in seven of 12 games this season.

-- The combined points per game average of the two teams, 67.5, is 11.0 points above Monday's over/under.
+- The two teams combine to average 67.5 points per game, 11.0 more than the total in this contest.

 - The 53 combined points per game that these two squads have allowed this season are 3.5 fewer than the 56.5 total in this contest.